 The following is an example request from our test tool Shipwreck:

 This section describes how and when the Klarna Shipping Assistant updates the finalized shipping option.

-POST /shipment call was successful (see previous section).
+POST /shipment call was successful (see Save shipping option section).

-Klarna validates several items when the user completes their purchase (example shipping options, payment method).
+Klarna validates several items when the user completes their purchase (for example, shipping options and payment method).
 If any of those fail, the purchase will not proceed.

 POST /shipment call may be successful, but the payment method may fail.
 The user then gets an error message and can change their details before trying again.
-This gives them a chance to change anything, like adding items to the cart or changing the shipping address.
-When the user is completing the checkout for the second time, the Klarna Shipping Assistant will validate the selected shipping option again to make sure the user’s choice is still valid.
+This allows them to change anything, like adding items to the cart or changing the shipping address.
+When the user completes the checkout for the second time, the Klarna Shipping Assistant will validate the selected shipping option again to ensure the user’s choice is still valid.

 If the Klarna Shipping Assistant has an available shipment ID from a previous

-POST /shipment call, the following attempts to finalize will be realised as
+POST /shipment call, the subsequent attempts to finalize will be realized as

 PUT /shipment/<shipment ID> instead.